-- 1. Maintenance procedures should be held current such that they reflect best practice within the BCAR 145 AMO.
-It is the responsibility of all employees of the BCAR -145 AMO to report any differences via their organisation's internal occurrence reporting mechanisms. - 2.
+- 1. Maintenance procedures should be held current such that they reflect best practice within the BCAR145 AMO.
+It is the responsibility of all employees of the BCAR-145 AMO to report any differences via their organization's internal occurrence reporting mechanisms. - 2.
 All procedures, and changes to those procedures, should be verified and validated before use where practicable. - 3.
 All technical procedures should be designed and presented in accordance with good human factors principles.

-AMC 145.65 (b)(2)) Safety and quality policy, maintenance procedures and quality system
+AMC 145.65 (b)(2) Safety, quality and occupational safety policy.
+Maintenance procedures and quality system